-Cystic fibrosis (CF) is a genetic and inherited disease that causes patients to suffer from constant lung infections and progressively interferes with their ability to breathe.
-The chronic disease is related to a defect in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, which causes patients to overproduce thick and sticky mucus that accumulates in organs like the lungs or pancreas.
-While in the lungs, the mucus clogs the airways and promotes the growth of bacteria.
-In the pancreas, it disables the release of digestive enzymes, which are needed for digestion.
+Cystic fibrosis (CF) is a heritable disease that leads to frequent lung infections and progressively interferes with a person’s ability to breathe.
+The chronic disease is caused by a defect in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, which leads to the overproduction of thick, sticky mucus that accumulates in organs such as the lungs or pancreas.
+In the lungs, the mucus clogs the airways and promotes the growth of bacteria.

-However, cystic fibrosis is a progressive disease, which means that the symptoms progress over time and the medication may become less effective.
-In some cases, lung transplant becomes the only option to improve patients’ quality of life.
-A lung transplant is able to extend and improve patients’ quality of life, but it is not the first option since it is a difficult and demanding process that involves an extensive evaluation process and a commitment to a new lifestyle that keeps the new lungs healthy.
+For most patients, a lung transplant is able to extend and improve patients’ quality of life, but it is not the first option since it is a difficult and demanding procedure that involves an extensive evaluation process and a commitment to a new lifestyle that is essential to keep the new lungs healthy.

-When an compatible organ donor dies, the patient is notified and evaluated by a team including a transplant surgeon, a transplant pulmonologist, transplant nurses, a social worker, a psychiatrist or psychologist, a dietitian, a chaplain, and an anesthesiologist.
-During the process, the team requests interviews, medical history, physical exam and diagnostic tests, while it performs psychological and social evaluation, blood tests, diagnostic tests and other preparations like asking the patients to stop smoking.
-Before the procedure, the transplant team explains the procedure to the patient, and asks him or her to sign a consent form and not to eat or drink for 8 hours before the surgery.
-Right before the surgery, physicians may recommend a sedative to help patients relax.
+When a compatible organ donor dies, the patient is notified and evaluated by a team including a transplant surgeon, a transplant pulmonologist, transplant nurses, a social worker, a psychologist or psychiatrist, a dietitian, and an anesthesiologist.
+During the process, the team requests interviews, a medical history, physical exam and diagnostic tests, while it performs a psychological and social evaluation, blood tests, diagnostic tests, and other preparations such as asking the patient to stop smoking.

-During the surgery, the surgeon makes an incision in the chest.
-Depending on the type of transplant, the patient may be put on a cardiopulmonary bypass machine that sends blood and oxygen to the body during the procedure.
-Then, the lungs are removed and replaced by the new ones, while the blood vessels and airways are reattached.
-After finishing the process, the surgeon closes the incision with stitches or surgical staples.
-A bandage or dressing is put on the incision site, and small tubes are put in the chest to remove air, fluid, and blood from the chest and allow the new organ to fully expand.
-In addition, patients will awake after a few hours in the recovery room with an epidural catheter to receive pain medication.
+The lung transplant is performed under general anesthesia.
+The surgeon first makes an incision in the chest.
+The patient may be put on a cardiopulmonary bypass machine that sends blood and oxygen to the body during the procedure while the heart and lungs are not available.
+Then, the lungs are removed and replaced, while the blood vessels and airways are reattached.
+The surgeon closes the incision with stitches or surgical staples.
+A bandage or dressing is put on the incision site, and small tubes are put into the chest to remove air, fluid, and blood and allow the new lungs to fully expand.
+The surgical procedure may take between six and 12 hours.

-Despite the encouraging results of lung transplants as a treatment for patients with cystic fibrosis, there are risks associated with the procedure.
-The main risks include bleeding, infection, blockage of the blood vessels to the new lungs, blockage of the airways, severe pulmonary edema or fluid in the lung, and blood clots.
-However, the most common and severe complication is rejection of the new lungs, which is why patients should be aware of symptoms like fever of 100.4°F (38°C) or higher, flu-like symptoms such as body aches, fluid in the lung, tiredness, shortness of breath, cough, and new chest pain.
+Despite the encouraging results of lung transplants as a treatment for patients with CF, there are risks associated with the procedure.
+The main risks include bleeding, infection, blockage of the blood vessels to the new lungs, blockage of the airways, and fluid in the lungs.
+However, the most common and severe complication is rejection of the new lungs, which is why patients should watch for symptoms such as fever, body aches, tiredness, shortness of breath, cough, or new chest pain.